The Big Launch Challenge

 The winners for the 2018 competition were:

 - 2nd Place – Skyphos Technologies

-Competition winners will also receive access to several resources provided by The Launch Place and First Flight Venture Center, including training, networking, mentorship
+Competition winners will also receive access to several resources provided by The Launch Place and First Flight Venture Center, including training, networking, mentorship and early-stage prototyping.

 This year, Paul Singh, founder of Disruption Corporation and serial investor in 2,600+ companies, was the keynote speaker for the event and joined the panel of judges.
 With his startup background and vast corporate experience, Singh shared his unique insights to competitors and audience members throughout the competition.
 Paul was in Danville from November 6-8, as part of his American Tech Tour, meeting with entrepreneurs, community leaders and established businesses.

 - Crate Systems, LLC - New breed of modular, providing patent pending portable storage systems for college students

 - EnerVision - Li-ion battery solution provider for portable power stations

 - EverSafe Bracelet - Child safety tracking wearable device with proprietary locking mechanism

 - INF Robotics - Developed RUDY, the intuitive mobile social robot that is designed to promote an active and independent lifestyle, while keeping older adults connected to their care community

 - Murano Corporation - Helps manufacturers cut waste from their supply chains using AI